• Skip to primary navigation

 I was being inquisitive in your scoring for the digital pianos

-and was pleased to see my cvp 709 scored quite highly.
+and was pleased to see my CVP 709 scored quite highly.

 Once again thank you, Albert